iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

 </div>

 ## Seeing the Parametrization Landscape
 To verify our understanding and theory, we can create a visualization - let's grab an interesting point on the polyhedron defined by the above system of equations and inequalities, like muP [4], and probe around it.
-At each point, we can check if the system is satisfied and also train a simple neural network to measure the metrics we discussed above.
+At each point, we can check if the system is satisfied and also train a simple neural network to measure the scale of the change in acitvations.

 We can borrow the nice visualization from [2]:
 * MLPs with 3 layers and a hidden dimension of 64, using ReLU